Cookies on this website

 Please let us know by email (admissions@medschool.ox.ac.uk) if you fail to hear from us within two weeks of the applications closing date.

-You must have registered for the BMAT by the deadline (see the BMAT website).
+You must have registered for and sat the UCAT by the deadline (see the UCAT website).

-If you do not register to sit BMAT your application will not be considered further.
+If you do not register for and sit the UCAT your application will not be considered further.

 Stage 2: Shortlisting

-As part of the process to decide which applicants are called to interview, we establish a numerical ranking on taking BMAT results and (if an applicant has completed them) GCSE results into account.
+As part of the process to decide which applicants are called to interview, we establish a numerical ranking taking UCAT results and (if an applicant has completed them) GCSE results into account.
 This ranking forms the basis of an initial shortlist.

 For GCSE performance, we will look at the number of and proportion of GCSE passes at the top grades (8/9) and relate those to the performance of all students at the school where the GCSEs were taken.
-For applicants with GCSEs, we will give equal weight in the first stage of shortlisting to GCSEs and BMAT.
-For those without GCSEs, or who took GCSEs in 2020 or 2021, we will give double weight to the BMAT.
+For applicants with GCSEs, we will give equal weight in the first stage of shortlisting to GCSEs and UCAT.
+For those without GCSEs, or who took GCSEs between summer 2020 – summer 2021, we will give double weight to the UCAT.
+For applicants who did not complete the majority of their GCSEs between summer 2020 – summer 2021, any individual GCSEs taken during this period will be discounted from our measure of overall GCSEs taken, number of A*/9/8s achieved and mean proportion of A*/9/8s achieved used in the automatic shortlisting stage.

-You may be interested in looking at the admissions statistics relating to BMAT and GCSE performance.
+You may be interested in looking at the admissions statistics relating to GCSE performance.

-We shall advise you whether or not you have been short-listed for interview as soon as possible at the end of November.
+We will let you know whether or not you have been shortlisted for interview as soon as possible in late November.

 Decisions made at the shortlisting stage are final.
 Feedback for applicants not shortlisted is available on request.
 If your application was rejected prior to the interview stage and you wish to receive feedback please write to the Co-ordinator for Admissions, c/o Medical Sciences Teaching Centre, South Parks Road, Oxford OX1 3PL.
 You can view our policy on feedback for applicants.